Local Optimality of Almost Piecewise-Linear Quantizers for Witsenhausen's Problem: Introduction

 Although the optimal strategy and optimal cost for Witsenhausen's counterexample are still unknown, it can be shown that carefully designed nonlinear strategies can largely outperform the linear strategies (see, e.g., the multi-point quantization strategies proposed by \cite{Sanjoy_99}).
 This result, in particular, implies the fragility of the comparative statics and policies solely derived based on the linear strategies in problems with similar setting.
 A relevant line of research is to provide error bounds on the proximity to optimality for approximate solutions. \cite{Grover_IJSCC_2010,Grover_TAC_13} use information theoretic techniques and vector versions of the original problem to provide such bounds.
 In \cite{Yuksel_arxiv_16}, authors provide a general result on when one can approximate a continuous team decision problem with a finite one through quantized approximations, using which they show that quantized policies are asymptotically optimal for Witsenhausen's counterexample.
 There are also several works aiming to approximate the optimal solution. \cite{Shamma_CDC,parisini_TAC_01,Lee_TAC_01,Rose_ISIT_2014} employ different heuristic approaches, all confirming what one might intuitively call an almost piecewise-linear form for the optimal controller.
 However, a complete optimality proof for such strategies has been elusive.

+Although Witsenhausen's counterexample has been around for half a century, a little is known about the topological properties of its optimal solution (e.g., whether it is continuous or not, the number of its fixed points, etc.).
+A breakthrough in this direction is \cite{Verdu_CDC_11}, where authors view Witsenhausen's setup in an optimal transport theory framework.
+This enables them not only to prove the existence of the optimal solution in a much more condense fashion, but also to derive some important characteristics of the optimal solution.
+In particular, they show that the optimal controller is a strictly increasing function with a real analytic left inverse.\footnote{Note that this does not imply the continuity of the optimal solution.} As a consequence, no piecewise-linear strategy can be optimal, though not ruling out the possibility of a ``near piecewise-linear'' optimal solution.

 In this paper, following Witsenhausen's original intuition, we view the problem as a leader-follower coordination game in which the action of the leader is corrupted by an additive noise, before reaching the follower.
 The leader aims to coordinate with the follower while staying close to the observed state, recognizing that her action is not observed perfectly.
 As a result, she needs to signal the follower in a manner that can be decoded efficiently.
 More than a mere academic counterexample, the above setup could model a scenario where coordination happens across generations and the insights of the leader who is from a different generation is corrupted/lost by the time the message reaches the future generations.
 If the leader can internalize the fact that her actions will not be observed perfectly, how should she act to make sure coordination occur?
-When the leader cares far more about coordination with the follower than staying ``on the message'', the near piecewise-linear equilibrium strategy of the leader coarsens the observation in well-spaced intervals, rather than merely broadcasting a linearly scaled version of the observed state as the linear strategy would suggest.
+When the leader cares far more about coordination with the follower than staying ``on the message'', the near piecewise-linear equilibrium strategy of the leader coarsens the observation in well-spaced intervals, rather than merely broadcasting a linearly scaled version of the observed state (as the linear strategy would suggest).